 Vanilla frosting (hey we're taking a moment in the rushed holidays - you bet I used a can)

 - Preheat oven to 350 degrees F. Cream butter with an electric mixer.
 Add the brown sugar, egg, cinnamon and orange extract.
 Beat until combined, scraping sides of bowl.
 Beat in flour and salt until combined.

 - Pat dough evenly into a greased 13x9x2-inch baking pan.
 Bake for about 15-20 minutes or until edges begin to brown and surface is dry.
 Don’t over bake or they will be a bit dry.

 - Let cool completely.
 Frost with white frosting, Take a minute to separate the cranberries- they tend to get stuck together in little clumps when in the bag.
 Sprinkle them over the frosting and then sprinkle on orange zest.

 - Cut into squares or rectangles.

-If you don’t want to go with orange, you can use slivered or finely chopped almonds and substitute almond extract for the orange extract.
+If you don’t want to go with orange, you can use slivered or sliced almonds and substitute almond extract for the orange extract.